ishmam367/COV19BD/README.md

-##About
+## About
-Virtual Analysis of spread of COVID-19 in Dhaka and Bangladesh.
+Visual Analysis of spread of COVID-19 in Dhaka and Bangladesh using plotly,folium maps and python.